 Microsoft not only initiated Universal Windows Apps, but it also brought the same concept to Drivers as well.
 It started with Universal Audio Architecture to standardize class driver architecture for audio.
-Fast forward today, a lot of OEM have now adopted it for their graphics drivers as well.
+Now, a lot of OEM have now adopted it for their graphics drivers as well.
 In this post, we will talk about Intel Modern Windows Drivers for Graphics.

 Starting with the Windows 10 October 2018 Update, Microsoft is moving to a new Universal Drivers architecture.
 These modern drivers are also called Universal Windows Drivers or UWD.
 This applies to both Windows 10 (consumer & enterprise), and Microsoft Windows Server 2019.